Zhenye-Na/blog/_posts/2018-09-07-build-neural-network-with-mnist-from-scratch.md

 > Long read and Heavy mathematical notations
 >
 > *This is originally HW1 of CS598: Deep Learning at UIUC.*
->
-> If you have no access to the dataset or the full source code right now.
-Please be patient, I will make my repo "public" as soon as 2018 Fall semester ends. ^_^

 # Build Neural Network from scratch with Numpy on MNIST Dataset